pmean/build-website/text/07/DifferenceInExponentials.md

 ![](../../../web/images/07/DifferenceInExponentials06.gif)

-The value of a represents the \"potential\" maximum.
+The value of a represents the "potential" maximum.
 It is a maximum that is reached if c is much larger than the b, but when b gets close to c, the actual maximum might be quite a bit less than the actual maximum.